DevAndersen/c-sharp-silliness/src/ConvolutedHelloWorld/README.md

 This project took significantly longer to make than expected, mostly because I wanted to try to be creative with how I implemented method.

+The aim was to write code that no sane person would ever write.
+If all of the methods make you go "*What is wrong with you?*", then I have succeeded in my goal.

 I also tried to make the comments both informative and humorous.
 I just wrote what felt funny in the moment, so the tone swings from "this is normal" to "this is awful".

 Looking throught he code, it looks like I managed to utilize the following: